 SCA will not be applied to transactions where:

-- Low value transactions (any transaction below €30 will not require SCA).
-There is a limit of 5 consecutive transactions, or a cumulative limit of €100 - once reached, SCA is required again
+- Low value transactions - any transaction below €30 will not require SCA, a limit of 5 consecutive transactions, or a cumulative limit of €100 is in place, once reached, SCA is required again

-- Whitelisting - after the first SCA verified purchase, the Client can whitelist the Business Owner so that subsequent purchases do not require SCA
+- Allowlisting - After the first SCA verified purchase, the client can allow the business owner so that subsequent purchases do not require SCA

 - Corporate payments - Corporate cards that are not in the cardholder’s name and virtual credit cards are exempt from SCA

 The Open Banking Standard, is the UK version of PSD2 in which banks must open their data to third parties.
-The difference is that Open Banking demands slightly more of its member banks, such as ensuring data is securely shared or openly published to allow third party apps (like Plaid and FreshBooks) to access users’ data through their bank accounts.
-See more details about the Open Banking Standard here.
+The difference is that Open Banking demands slightly more of its member banks, such as ensuring data is securely shared or openly published to allow third party apps like Plaid and FreshBooks to access users’ data through their bank accounts.
+Review more details about the Open Banking Standard here.